samvdjagt/wvdquickstart/howto.md

 ![ARM Template](images/ARMInput.PNG?raw=true)

 ### <b>WVD Deployment: DevOps Pipeline</b>
 Once the ARM deployment completes, your WVD environment will automatically be deployed by an Azure DevOps pipeline.
-To follow along with this deployment, navigate to <a href="https://dev.azure.com" target="_blank">Azure DevOps</a>, where you will find the WVD QuickStart project.
+While no further action from you is required, you can follow along with this deployment, in <a href="https://dev.azure.com" target="_blank">Azure DevOps</a>, where you will find the WVD QuickStart project.
 Navigate to the "pipelines" section - Here you'll find a running pipeline that deploys a WVD environment (VMs, host pool, desktop app group, FSLogix configuration) for you.
-Upon completion of this pipeline, which will take about 20 minutes, your WVD environment is ready for use!
+Upon completion of this pipeline, which will take about 25 minutes, your WVD environment is ready for use!
 You can also follow along with the deployment in the Azure Portal.
+Once the pipeline finished, you will receive an email from Azure DevOps (if you have supplied a notification email in the ARM deployment) informing you of its completion.
+Once you receive this email, your WVD environment is ready for use!

 Withing Azure Devops, after clicking on your project and its pipeline, you will see something like this:
 ![DevOps Pipeline](images/devopsPipeline.PNG?raw=true)